aureliojargas/clitest/README.md

 testing in Unix command lines.

-It's the same concept as in Python's [doctest][2] module: you document both the commands and their expected output, **using the familiar interactive prompt format**, and a specialized tool tests them.
+It's the same concept as in Python's [doctest][2] module: you document both the commands and their expected output, using the familiar interactive prompt format, and a specialized tool tests them.

 In fact, the doctest [official][3] description can also be used for
 cltest: